CyberAgentGameEntertainment/NovaShader/README.md

 </p>
 <p>
 <ul>
-<li>Shifts the UV values of the Base Map based on the texture color channels, that is determined by the X value and Y value of the channels properties.</li>
+    <li>Shifts the UV values of the Base Map based on the texture color channels.</li>
+    <li>The color channels used is determined by the X value and Y value of the channels properties.</li>
     <li>The smaller the value from 0.5, the more the UV value shifts in the negative direction, and vice versa.</li>
 </ul>
 Note that you need to uncheck sRGB Color in the texture import setting because the pixels will be used as values, not colors.
 </p>